IHE/RAD.IRA/input/pagecontent/volume-1.md

 - Radiologist completes and signs off the report and moves on to the next study in the worklist
 - Eventually, Radiologist finishes all studies in the reporting worklist and closes the applications

+Note that at Step 7, since all the necessary applications have already been started, there is no need to relaunch the applications and re-establish their subscriptions.
+However, it may be desirable for some specialty applications that are not in common use to be terminated and restarted if their capabilities are later required.

 <div>
 {%include multi_app.svg%}
 </div>